vmihiranga/ai-future-web/README.md

 http://localhost:3000
 ```

-You should see the `ai-future-web` interface, which might present various AI-powered features or information.
+You should see the `AI-FUTURE` interface, which might present various AI-powered features or information.

 ![Usage Screenshot Example](https://i.ibb.co/FkC82Cds/image.png)
 )